NG-NEST/ng-nest/docs/course/rbac/5-user-manage/readme.en_US.md

 ## Next step

-In this section, we have completed the basic functions of user management, followed by further improve it: extract public features
+In this section, we have completed the basic functions of user management, followed by further improve it: Public function package